etzm/iscc-sum/docs/isum-plan.md

 ## Implementation Order

-1. Start with Checkpoints 1-3 to get basic functionality working
+1. ✅ Start with Checkpoints 1-3 to get basic functionality working
-2. Add Checkpoint 4 for proper output
+2. ✅ Add Checkpoint 4 for proper output
-3. Implement Checkpoint 5 for robustness
+3. ⚠️ Implement Checkpoint 5 for robustness (basic error handling done)
-4. Follow with Checkpoints 6-7 for quality
+4. ❌ Follow with Checkpoints 6-7 for quality
-5. Complete with Checkpoints 8-9 for release
+5. ❌ Complete with Checkpoints 8-9 for release

+## Current Status

+The `isum` CLI tool is **functionally complete** with all core features implemented:

+- Working CLI with proper argument parsing
+- File and stdin processing with efficient chunking
+- ISCC checksum generation for both 256-bit and 128-bit formats
+- Correct Unix-style output formatting
+- Basic error handling with proper exit codes

+Remaining work focuses on quality assurance, testing, and release preparation.

 ## Success Criteria

-- [ ] Tool compiles without warnings
+- [x] Tool compiles without warnings
 - [ ] All tests pass with 100% coverage of new code
 - [ ] Performance is measurably better than Python version
 - [ ] Output exactly matches Python implementation
 - [ ] Works on all target platforms
 - [ ] Binary size is reasonable (< 10MB)
-- [ ] Zero dependencies beyond what's already in the project
+- [x] Zero dependencies beyond what's already in the project

 ## Risk Mitigation